Changing dietary habits can be hard, regardless of what motivates one to do so.

 Published in the New England Journal of Medicine, researchers analysed the diets of 73,700 people.
 For 12 years, participants completed food frequency questionnaires every 4 years, and with this data researchers calculated the healthfulness of the diet measured alongside health outcomes.

 They found the more healthy, whole foods one ate, the longer and healthier they lived.

 An obvious correlation, right?
 But this research also showed even small dietary changes could impact health outcomes.

 Improving diet by only 20% led to an 8-17% reduced risk of premature death.
 And vice versa, having 20% more unhealthy food or drink led to an increased risk of death.

 “Our results highlight the long-term health benefits of improving diet quality with an emphasis on overall dietary patterns rather than on individual foods or nutrients,” said Frank Hu, senior study author.
 “A healthy eating pattern can be adopted according to individuals’ food and cultural preferences and health conditions.
 There is no one-size-fits-all diet.”

-The majority of us will partake in some processed and packaged food; this is fine, we just have to be discerning when purchasing it.
-As seen in That Sugar Film, many seemingly healthy foods, such as breakfast cereals, flavoured yoghurt and fruit drinks, are packed with added sugar.
+Do know that a little processed or packaged food is totally fine – just be discerning when purchasing it.
+As seen in That Sugar Film, many seemingly healthy foods, such as breakfast cereals, flavoured yoghurt, and fruit drinks, are packed with added sugar.

-Consider this – we will have 21 to 35 meals per week (depending on whether you enjoy mid-morning and afternoon snacks).
-Each week, if we change up just one of these meals from a packaged, processed or junk food to a real food alternative, and continue to change one additional meal in each subsequent week, in less than a year we would be eating primarily real, whole foods across most meals.
+Try this: Each meal is an opportunity for change and to choose food that nourishes you.
+Each week, we can consume up to 35 meals.
+If we change just one of these meals from packaged, processed, or junk food to a real, whole food alternative, and continue to change one additional meal in each subsequent week, in less than a year we would be eating primarily real, whole foods across most meals.

-Importantly, be kind to yourself.
-The occasional treat is okay.
+In doing this, we repeat: be kind to yourself.
+The occasional ‘sometimes food’ is okay.
 And every choice – big or small – for a healthier, real, whole food option will make a difference.